Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Again, no way.

-Some arrondissements are less safe than others (Paris has 20 arrondissments, or districts) but even so, only part of those arrondissements are considered “dangerous”.
-Even the word danger is an overstatement, since – a bit like Marseille – most of the violence is gang- or drug-related and not linked to tourists in any way.
+Some arrondissements are less safe than others (Paris has 20 arrondissements, or districts) but even so, only part of those arrondissements are considered “unsafe”.
+Even the word unsafe is an overstatement, since – a bit like Marseille – most violence is gang- or drug-related and not aimed at tourists.

-Also, there are plenty of popular places in Paris which are considered extremely safe but happen to be located within a so-called “unsafe” arrondissement.
+Also, some of the safest areas in Paris happen to be located within a so-called “unsafe” arrondissement.
 The borders between arrondissements aren’t hard and fast… so throwaway phrases like “xx arrondissement is not safe” are misleading.

 Myth #4: It’s dangerous to walk around Paris alone

-As someone who has walked alone around Paris at all hours for (many) decades, I beg to differ, as would many solo travelers.
+As someone who has walked alone around Paris on my own at all hours for (many) decades, I beg to differ, as would many solo travelers.

 Certainly, there are neighborhoods in which I would not wander alone at night, but there are just as many in which I happily do.
-Stick to the main tourist attractions, and you’ll mostly be fine - I say mostly because, as we saw in the knife attack, bad things can happen anywhere.
+Stick to the main tourist attractions, and you’ll mostly be fine - I say mostly because, as in everything, there are never any guarantess.

 Use common sense, stay away from dark places by yourself, be aware of your surroundings, and there’s a 99% probability that nothing unpleasant will happen.